 As TARA eventually grew from The Cell and its secretive schemes, it set itself up as a British Israelite organisation.
 British Israelism was a wacky belief that stated that the Protestants of the Irish Province of Ulster were descended from one of the so-called Lost Tribes of Israel.
 Presumably such a scenario would have meant that they were all circumcised, as were the Jewish people, yet no records exist to verify as to whether or not all the members of TARA were missing their foreskins.
 Questions have arisen as to the levels of intelligence extant within the group.

 The Unionist TARA used Gaelic and Celtic symbols and terms in keeping with their fantasy that they were the original inhabitants of Ireland.
 Thus the title, TARA, can be seen to also be the name of the location where the High Kings of Ireland were crowned and subsequently resided.
 We can therefore conclude that TARA were Unionists who were also separatists.
 The motto of the group was ‘we hold Ulster that Ireland might be saved and Britain reborn’, which makes about as much sense as anything else that TARA stood for.
 One such head-the-ball has suggested that the name Tara, attached to the famous hill of Irish Kings, actually comes from a corruption of the Jewish Torah, such is the desperate desire to clutch at straws.
 It is believed that the head-the-ball mentioned currently resides in a white room with padded walls.
-He has a pretty jacket with straps and buckles at the back.
+He has a pretty jacket with straps and buckles at the back and no red, white and blue in sight.

 TARA sought to establish an entirely Protestant OSC, thereby banning the Catholic faith.
 Understandably, the hundreds of thousands of Catholics who lived in the region had other ideas.
 To further their cause, the Unionist group encouraged its members to join the British colonial forces to gain proficiency in the use of weapons for the expected civil war.